percona/psmdb-docs/source/authentication.rst

 Before we move on to the configuration steps, we assume the following:

 1. You have the LDAP server up and running.
-The LDAP server is accessible to the server with the |PSMDB| installed.
+The LDAP server is accessible to the server with |PSMDB| installed.
 #.
 You must place these two servers behind a firewall as the communications between them will be in plain text.
 This is because the SASL mechanism of PLAIN can only be used when authenticating and credentials will be sent in plain text.
 #.
 You have ``sudo`` privilege to the server with the |PSMDB| installed.